sketchplugins/plugin-directory/README.md

 - [Sketch Data Studio](http://thetylerwolf.github.io/sketch-data-studio), by thetylerwolf: Sketch plugin to generate charts and data for data tables.
 - [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
 - [Sketch Duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
-- [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
-- [Sketch Export Generator](https://github.com/kang-chen/sketch-export-generator), by Kang Chen: Sketch plugin to export assets at different scale sizes
 - [Sketch Export Text](https://github.com/exevil/sketch-export-text), by Vyacheslav Dubovitsky: Helps you to save all text data on current page in customizable format and filter the excess.
 - [Sketch Find All Instances of Symbol](https://github.com/mcansh/sketch-find-all-instances-of-symbol), by Logan McAnsh: Find all instances of a symbol in Sketch
 - [Sketch Git Pro](https://github.com/xuming/sketch-git-pro), by xuming: Git tools for sketch.
-- [Sketch Grid Master](https://github.com/exevil/sketch-grid-master), by Vyacheslav Dubovitsky: Grid Master is a Sketch plugin that fixes long-standing bugs and adds new functionaity related on work with Grid and Layout.
 - [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.
 - [Sketch Hyphenator](https://github.com/golmakov/sketch-hyphenator), by Aleksander Golmakov: Sketch plugin that hyphenates text
 - [Sketch Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.